We Believe

 Baptism

-It is associated with forgiveness of sin.
-(Acts 2:38; 22:16) It is attached to salvation.
-(Mark 16:15,16; 1 Peter 3:3 21) The Scriptures attribute salvation to more than a dozen different entities.
+The Scriptures attribute salvation to more than a dozen different entities.

-One is no more worthy of salvation after believing, repenting or being baptized than he was previous to experiencing these responses to God.
-Good works are expected and will be rewarded, (John 15 1-6; Revelation 22:12) Salvation is a "free gift of God," (Romans 6:23).
+A person is no more worthy of salvation after believing, repenting or being baptized than they were previous to experiencing these responses to God.
+Good works are expected and will be rewarded (John 15:1-6; Revelation 22:12).
+Salvation is a "free gift of God" (Romans 6:23).
 A reward for good works and the free gift of salvation should never be confused.
-We are saved by grace, not by works, (Ephesians 2:8,9).

-It is the blood of Christ which cleanses us from all sin, (I John 1:7).
-When one's hands are dirty it is soap which is the cleansing agent and water is merely the means of application.
-"Or are you ignorant that all we who were baptized into Christ Jesus were baptized into his death?"
-His blood is the cleansing agent and it is God's plan that water is the means of application.
+It is the blood of Christ which cleanses us from all sin (I John 1:7).
+When a person's hands are dirty it is soap which is the cleansing agent and water is merely the means of application.